sfatew/Image-Captioning/README.md

 put the models in the drive into the folder `/model`

-You can run the following command to test on the image at your working directory
+You can run the each of the following commands to test each models on the image at your working directory

 ```
+python3 transformer_model_infer.py --image_path path_to_image/image.jpeg
-python3 infer.py --image_path path_to_image/image.jpeg --checkpoint model/model.pth
+python3 transformer_model_pre_infer.py --image_path path_to_image/image.jpeg
 ```